emrahhakanagan/N-DataStorageAndSecurityOrganization--NamedParametersJdbcTemplate--HW-DAO_Layer/README.md

 ## Overview

 This project demonstrates the use of Spring Boot with Spring JDBC and NamedParameterJdbcTemplate to interact with a PostgreSQL database.
 It includes a simple setup with a DAO (Data Access Object) layer for managing `Product` entities, a service layer for business logic, and a controller layer for handling HTTP requests.
+Additionally, Liquibase is used for managing database migrations.

 ## Project Structure

 - **Controller Layer**: Handles HTTP requests and delegates them to the service layer.
 - **Service Layer**: Contains business logic and interacts with the DAO layer.
 - **DAO Layer**: Manages database operations using NamedParameterJdbcTemplate.
+- **Migrations**: Manages database schema changes using Liquibase.

 ## Files